Application Deadline: May 29, 2022

 Interview - 40%The interview is conducted by a commission and gives applicants the opportunity to present themselves personally, to expand on information provided in the application materials, and to explain their academic and professional goals.
 The interview is held in English.

 Applicants are informed as soon as possible regarding their admission.
 Applicants who are not admitted due to the limited number of places are put on a waiting list and can – if they are still interested – be admitted if a place becomes available.

 MCI study programs stand out due to the quality of their content, relevance to the business world, and their international orientation.
 The close cooperation with partners from industry and integrative internships enable students to gain practical experience as early as in their Bachelor’s studies.
 In addition to providing expert knowledge, MCI places great importance on encouraging personal development and the development of social and intercultural competencies.

-Although considered a full-time program, the course allows students to combine work and study due to its job-friendly structure.
-The third semester may be spent anywhere in the world at one of MCI’s many partner institutions.
+The full-time study program is organized in such a way as to make it possible for students to pursue a professional career parallel to their studies and to have the freedom to take care of family responsibilities.
+The third semester may be completed anywhere in the world at one of MCI’s many partner institutions.
 This international experience not only broadens the students’ horizons, but also provides them a glimpse of international markets and the opportunity to establish valuable contacts.
-Moreover, it helps them strengthen their cultural, social, as well as linguistic skills.
-This international focus provides a mainstay throughout the program and is reflected in the choice of lecturers teaching in the program: many of them come from international businesses and higher education institutions abroad.
+Moreover, it helps them to hone their cultural, social, as well as linguistic skills.
+This international focus runs like a thread through the program, which is expressed not least by the numerous lecturers from the international business and university landscape.

 Semester Credit Units| ECTS-Credits